Goals to Becoming an Anti-Racist Institution

 Dr. Alex Sider, professor of religion, director of peace and conflict studies

-Phill Talavania, interim vice president for student life and director of athletics
+Phill Talavania, vice president for student life and director of athletics